Redocly/redocly-cli/docs/commands/completion.md

 ### See bash shell example

-From a bash prompt, use the `completion` command:
+To generate an autocompletion script, run the following command from a bash or zsh prompt:

 ```bash
 redocly completion
 ```

-Outputs the following script:
+If run from a bash prompt, the `completion` command outputs the following autocompletion script:

 ```sh
 ###-begin-redocly-completions-###